 On 14 January 2022, the European Commission adopted the act withdrawing the authorisation of titanium dioxide (TiO2) as the additive E171 in food in the EU.
-The act has been published in the EU Official Journal on 18 January 2022 and will enter into force on 7 February 2022.
+The act was published in the EU Official Journal on 18 January 2022 and entered into force on 7 February 2022.

-The act foresees a 6-months transition period from its entry into force.
-This means that until 7 August June 2022 food products containing E171 are allowed to be placed on the EU market and marketed until their ‘use by’ date.
-Products containing E171 can continue to be used safely during the transition period as no immediate risk has been identified.
+In accordance with the act’s six-month transition period, food products containing E171 were allowed to be placed on the EU market until 7 August 2022 and marketed until their ‘use by’ date.
+Products containing E171 could continue to be used safely during the transition period as no immediate risk was identified.

 The Titanium Dioxide Manufacturers Association (TDMA) reiterates its disagreement with the measure and continues to stand behind the safety of TiO2 in all intended applications.
 The TDMA is engaging with all relevant stakeholders and is investing in new science to generate data to confirm the safety of E171.